 "It sounds like an incredible chicken s--t way to live," Sean admits.
 "And really, it was."

 If you were a promoter though, and you needed an eleventh-hour replacement, Sean was practically a gift from the heavens.
-He'd accept contracts on a whim, with as little as one week's notice.
+He would accept contracts on a whim, with as little as one week's notice.
 Not only that, he expected to win.
 That's one thing Sean swears by.
-Regardless how bad it got, the drive never left him.
+Regardless how bad it got, that drive never left him.
 The time never came when he took the easy way out, walked out his front door with an intent to eat one punch, turtle up and wait for the referee to peel his opponent away -- even when he was woefully underprepared.

 "I'd train, then wait until I was finished training for the day before I started drinking," Sean remembers.
 "Somehow I convinced myself in my head that was okay.
 I could get away with that.
 Obviously I was bulls--ting myself, but that's sort of how I would do it.
 And I would never drink the day of weigh-ins or the day of a fight, but I always knew exactly where I was drinking and where it was coming from right when the fight ended."

 Eventually the repetition of losing began to take its toll, so the streak faded into the background simply because it had to.
-It remained a constant nag, yes, but at least one out of sight, out of mind, which only flickered during those rare moments alone.
+The losses remained a constant nag, yes, but at least one out of sight, out of mind, which only flickered during those rare moments alone.
 Soon the avoidance of those moments became its own pursuit.

 "He's got two brothers," says Mike.
 "There's like four years of separation in age, and they've been one another's best friends their whole lives.
 All of a sudden, [Sean] cut them out.
 And frankly, he was s--ty to them.
 We knew something was going on, but we didn't know what or why.
 And when a guy won't talk to you or return your calls, it's pretty tough to figure out what's going on."